-Other neuropsychiatric (NP) manifestations in SLE might include common features (such as headache, mood disorders and cognitive dysfunction) to rarer events (such as seizures, psychosis and myelopathy).
+Other neuropsychiatric (NP) manifestations in SLE might include less specific features (such as headache, mood disorders and cognitive dysfunction) to rare events (such as seizures, psychosis and myelopathy).
 The reported prevalence of NP disease in patients with SLE has varied from 37% to 95%.
 Once organic disease has been excluded, functional brain disease requires traditional psychiatric care.

-The ACR recognizes 19 NP syndromes which are primary manifestations of the disease.
-This means that these symptoms are not the result of complications of the disease (e.g., hypertension), or of its therapy (e.g., infection), or of a concurrent non-SLE-related NP event.
+The ACR recognizes 19 NP syndromes as primary manifestations of the disease.
+This requires that they are not the result of complications of the disease (e.g., hypertension), therapy (e.g., infection), or concurrent non-SLE-related NP event.
 Current evidence suggests that NPSLE is a consequence of vascular abnormalities, autoantibodies, and the local production of inflammatory mediators.
-Antiphospholipid (APL) and anti-ribosomal P antibodies have shown the strongest clinical correlation with NP disease, whereas the more recently described anti-NR2 glutamate receptor antibody is novel and of potential interest.
+Antiphospholipid (APL) and anti-ribosomal P antibodies have shown the strongest clinical correlation with NP disease, whereas anti-N-methy-D-aspartate (NMDA) receptor antibodies associated with cognitive dysfunction.
 NPSLE represents a major challenge for clinicians, in view of the uncertainties surrounding the pathogenesis, diagnosis, and treatment.
-It is clear that the issue of NP disease in patients with SLE requires further study and there are major efforts underway to better understand it.
+It is clear that the issue of NP disease in patients with SLE requires further investigation and there are major efforts underway to better understand it.

-Anti-Sm: diagnostic maker for SLE and possible CNS disease
+Anti-Sm: are highly specific and used as a diagnostic maker for SLE and possible CNS disease.

 Positive finding of APL antibodies: associated with thrombosis, stroke, fetal loss, and thrombocytopenia.
 The APL antibodies can be recorded as follows:

-an abnormal serum level of IgG or IgM anticardiolipin (ACL) antibodies,
+an abnormal serum level of IgG IgA or IgM anticardiolipin (ACL) antibodies

 a positive test result for lupus anticoagulant using a standard method, or